Charlotte Roofing and Construction Blog

 Look for good communication.

 Bad roofing contractors are horrible communicators.
 The only time they may contact you or show up is when they want you to sign a contract or to pay them money at the start of the project.
-A good roofing contractor will return your phone calls and emails prompty both before and after the sale.
+A good roofing contractor will return your phone calls and emails promptly both before and after the sale.

 10/30/2020